Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 and put it into `./checkpoint/<model_name>.ckpt`.

 ### (Google Collab Option)
-You have to edit this cell in the note book to change the url to the model you want:
+To change the model it uses, you have to edit this cell in the note book to change the url to the model you want:
 ![image](https://github.com/user-attachments/assets/11f2a66c-e76e-431e-bb7d-8ed2f42cfaad)

 ## Run The Demo: